 Note: ROVR profiles are being tested and improved in closed beta.
 For now, join the waitlist!

-Coming Soon: Your ROVR Guest List
+New: Your ROVR Guest List

 VR opens you up to the whole world, and people of every background and belief.
 But right now, public VR servers and lobbies can be chaotic or intimidating.
 Since most of your IRL friends probably don't have a VR headset yet, it's also hard meeting new people from existing social circles.

-Your ROVR Guest List will introduce you to people who share profile tags, interests, personality and mutual friends with you.
+Your ROVR Guest List introduces you to people who share profile tags, interests, personality and mutual friends with you.
 You'll want to meet these people, and they'll want to meet you.
 After you add each other on ROVR, you can say hi and meet up in VR right away through any VR apps/games you share.

-Coming Soon: Messaging, Events, and Community Groups
+Coming Soon: Messaging and Events

-We will launch the Guest List along with Messaging, which will support end-to-end encryption.
+Up next is Messaging, which will support end-to-end encryption.

 How Will We Make Money?